blockfrost/blockfrost-backend-ryo/README.md

 There are several configuration files in `config` directory.
 Config file is picked based on a value in an environment variable `NODE_ENV` (value set in `NODE_ENV` must match the name of the config file).
 This environment variable is set automatically while running the backend via prepared `yarn` scripts.

+If you are using an authenticated db connection that requires a password, you'd need to provide a `PGPASSWORD` environment variable and the postgres library will automatically pick it up.

 #### Schema

 ```ts